tennesseeCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Statutory rape is the penetration of a victim under the conditions that:

-- The defendant is at least four years and not less than ten years older than the victim, while the victim is at least 13 but less than 15 years of age.
+• The defendant is at least four years and not less than ten years older than the victim, while the victim is at least 13 but less than 15 years of age.

 Prostitution: As defined under TN Code § 39–13–512, prostitution is the engagement in or offering to engage in acts of sexual persuasion as a business or as an inmate in a house of prostitution.
-In Tennessee, prostitution is a Class B misdemeanor but becomes a Class A misdemeanor if prostitution occurred within 100 feet of a church or 1½ miles of a school.
+In Tennessee, prostitution is a Class B misdemeanor but becomes a Class A misdemeanor if prostitution occurs within 100 feet of a church or 1½ miles of a school.

 Patronizing Prostitution: Under TN Code § 39–13–514, patronizing prostitution is the solicitation of a prostitute or a law enforcement officer posing as a prostitute.
 Patronizing prostitution is a Class A misdemeanor.
 Penalty involves a prison sentence of up to 11 months, 29 days imprisonment and a possible fine of not more than $2,500.
 If prostitution patronage occurred within 1½ miles of a school, the offender would be sentenced to imprisonment for seven days with the additional payment of a $1,000 fine.